SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Server-Network Metadata {#server-network}

-### Identification of Media Frames {#frame-id}

-Feedback provided by ECN/L4S to the server (UDP sender) is not fast enough to adjust the sending rate when available wireless capacity changes significantly in very short periods of time (~ 1 millisecond).
-Differentiating using multiple DSCP codes does not provide the resolution required to classify media frames and adapt to changes in coding due to dynamic content or resulting from network conditions.

-Relative priority of media frames, tolerance to delay, identification of media frame boundaries are provided by the application to optimize traffic shaping at the wireless router.
-Alternatively, an application may prefer to provide only the information about streams and their relative priority (see {{mdu-stream-id}}).
-In such cases it does not provide any information to classify media frames.

-A wireless router should treat all packets of an media frame in the same manner for optimal application performance.
-Random, or tail drops that span media frame boundaries may result in the decoder being unable to decode many more media frames.

-The application should provide information that allows the wireless router to detect the start, end and set of packets of a media frame.
-In cases where the wireless network has to drop or delay processing, all packets of the media frame are treated in the same manner.

-Requirements:

-REQ-FRAME-START: Indicate packet containing start of media frame.

-REQ-FRAME-MIDDLE: Indicate packet containing middle(s) of media frame.

-REQ-FRAME-END: Indicate packet containing end of media frame.

 ### Identification of Media Frames and Streams {#mdu-stream-id}

 Feedback provided by ECN/L4S to the server (UDP sender) is not fast enough to adjust the sending rate when available wireless capacity changes significantly in very short periods of time (~ 1 millisecond).